bhits/consent2share/infrastructure/README.md

 ## Deployment

-Two deployment options are provided to run Consent2Share application on Linux.
+Two server deployment options are provided to run Consent2Share application on Linux.
 Here we use CentOS 7.X as an example to describe the setups.

+Consent2Share Docker images will be downloaded from [Dockerhub BHITS public registry](https://hub.docker.com/r/bhits/).

 ### One Server Setup